torchlight-api/engine/README.md

 ### Is the Torchlight API going away now?

 The Torchlight API will remain as-is for now.
 Any changes to the hosted service will be communicated ahead of time.

+### How much does Torchlight Engine cost?

+Torchlight Engine is free.

 ### Does Torchlight Engine require an API key or network access?